mashache/mashache.github.io/index.md

 <div class="section">
     <h2>About</h2>
-<p></p>I am a third-year PhD student in Linguistics at the University of Texas at Austin.
+<p>I am a third-year PhD student in Linguistics at the University of Texas at Austin.
 My research focuses on the documentation and description of languages.
 I am also interested in linguistic typology and the role of language contact in shaping grammar.
 I conducted field research working on several Uralic languages of Russia.
 Currently, I am working on documenting and describing Yagua (Peba-Yaguan), a language of the Peruvian Amazon.</p>
 </div>

 <h2>Fields of interest</h2>